Underground storage tank: Regulation in the US

-Tank monitoring systems capable of detecting small leaks (must be capable of detecting a 0.1 gallons-per-hour with a probability of detection of 95% or greater and a probability of false alarm of 5% or less) were installed and other methods were adopted to alert the tank operator of leaks and potential leaks.
+Tank monitoring systems capable of detecting small leaks (required to detect 0.1 gallons-per-hour with a probability of 95% or greater and a probability of false alarm of 5% or less) were installed and other methods were adopted to alert the tank operator of leaks and potential leaks.

 U.S. regulations required that UST cathodic protection systems be tested by a cathodic protection expert (minimum every three years) and that systems be monitored to ensure continued compliant operation.

 Some industrial owners, who previously stored fuel in underground tanks, switched to above-ground tanks to avoid environmental regulations that require monitoring of fuel storage.
 Many states, however, do not permit above-ground storage of motor fuel for resale to the public.

 The EPA Underground Storage Tank Program is considered to have been very successful.
 The national inventory of underground tanks has been reduced by more than half, and most of the rest have been replaced or upgraded to much safer standards.
 Of the approximately one million underground storage tanks sites in the United States as of 2008, most of which handled some type of fuel, an estimated 500,000 have had leaks.
 As of 2009, there were approximately 600,000 active USTs at 223,000 sites subject to federal regulation.

 In 2012, EPA published how to screen buildings vulnerable to petroleum vapor intrusion, and in June 2015, U.S. EPA finally released its "Technical Guide for Assessing and Mitigating the Vapor Intrusion Pathway from Subsurface Vapor Sources to Indoor Air" and "Technical Guide For Addressing Petroleum Vapor Intrusion At Leaking Underground Storage Tank Sites".